 • Your account number might be wrong, or incomplete.

 • Your name may not match.
 Wires can only be sent to bank accounts in your name.
-Be sure you are using your personal bank account, wires to business account may be returned.
+Be sure you are using your personal bank account, as wires to business accounts may be returned.
+Withdrawals made to a joint bank account may also be delayed or returned.

 If a wire transfer fails, we'll be in touch.
-But, we also suggest carefully double-checking the information you've entered and letting your bank know that you're trying to do a domestic wire transfer - they'll be able to help you verify any details.
+However, we also suggest carefully double-checking the information you've entered and letting your bank know that you're trying to do a domestic wire transfer.
+They'll be able to help you verify any details.
 If needed, follow the instructions below to update the bank details on your Dapper Account:

 1) Open the Payments & Payouts page of your Dapper account.